qygoh/GeoSpatialStuffs/2016_Dengue in Singapore/README.md

 ## Topic: Dengue in Singapore

-insert
+We were tasked to work on any topic that is of interest to us, but some form of raster processing should be featured as part of the project.

 ## Technical Data Processing

-insert
+to be inserted

 ## Results

-insert
+to be inserted

-## QY's role in the group project
+## QY's role in the group project & Special shoutouts to teammates

-insert
+to be inserted

 ## Key technical skills

-insert

-## And Finally...

-insert
+to be inserted